FlipVQA: Scaling Multi-modal Instruction Tuning via Textbook-to-Knowledge Synthesis: Experiments and Analysis

-\textbf{Vision extraction.} Image placement precision is consistently 1.0, with F1 scores ranging from 0.9615 to 0.9886, demonstrating stable performance across different layouts and languages.

-These results indicate that our pipeline generalizes effectively across diverse document structures, languages, and presentation formats.
-It achieves consistently high extraction accuracy for interleaved sequences, long-distance QA pairs, multi-column layouts, and multilingual content, demonstrating its robustness and potential for broader applications in automated VQA pair extraction.
+Table~\ref{tab:extraction-results} presents the quantitative results for both text and vision modalities on the documents.
+The pipeline achieves text F1 scores above 0.98 across all documents.
+Image placement precision is consistently 1.0, with F1 scores above 0.96.
+These results indicate that our pipeline achieves consistently high extraction accuracy for interleaved sequences, long-distance QA pairs, multi-column layouts, and multilingual content, demonstrating its robustness and potential for broader applications in automated VQA pair extraction.